Antarctic Express: Cruise South, Fly North 2026/27 Season

 Arriving in Buenos Aires and Hotel Night

 Upon arrival in Buenos Aires, make your way to the included group hotel, which is part of your Charter Flight & Hotel Package.
 A presentation room will be open from 12 pm to 8 pm for luggage weighing and tagging.
-A Quark Expeditions representative will be available to answer your questions and give information about the next day’s flight and ship embarkation.
+A representative will be available to answer your questions and give information about the next day’s flight and ship embarkation.
 After an early breakfast the following morning, your group will transfer to the airport and board our private charter flight to Ushuaia, Argentina, the southernmost city in the world.

 Arrive in Ushuaia and Embarkation